What Part of the Plant is Broccoli? Understanding the Anatomy of Broccoli

 Anatomy of a Broccoli Plant

 To understand the different parts of broccoli, let’s take a closer look at the anatomy of a mature broccoli plant.
-A fully grown broccoli plant consists of several components: the roots, stem, leaves, flower head, florets.
+A fully grown broccoli plant consists of several components: the roots, stem, leaves, flower head, and florets.

 1. Flower Head (Edible Portion)